 Ukraine’s outlook on the Bitcoin economy

-Prior to wars and Bitcoin price volatility, Ukraine was looking to reap a golden harvest from opening up to the cryptoeconomy, and all activity has been legalized.
+Prior to war and bitcoin price volatility, Ukraine was looking to reap a golden harvest from opening up to the cryptoeconomy, and all activity has been legalized.
 With the opening up of crypto activity, without the ability to actually spend your cryptocurrencies on anything in the country, it remains to be seen whether or not the investment industry will experience a boom in demand.

 Much of the lead taken by Ukrainian banks regarding crypto comes directly from the Government’s latest laws applying to cryptocurrency trading, with activities and services coming within central bank supervision.
-As the legalization of cryptocurrency trading begins to take effect and regulation becomes clearer, however, exchanges, including a whole assortment of cryptocurrency service providers can now begin to tie in with mainstream banks to provide services that customers want.
-Just as other ambitious countries have become ‘crypto-positive’ the provision of banking services and overseas crypto businesses, could have the desired effect of transforming the Ukraine into something of a financial and crypto hot-spot for investors and a hub for the development of potential blockchain-related services.
-But for now, Ukraine has other problems and development of the crypto space is for the future.
+As the legalization of cryptocurrency trading begins to take effect and regulation becomes clearer, however, exchanges, including a whole assortment of cryptocurrency service providers, can now begin to tie in with mainstream banks to provide services that customers want.
+Just as other ambitious countries have become ‘crypto-positive,’ the provision of banking services and overseas crypto businesses could transform Ukraine into something of a financial and crypto hot spot for investors and a hub for the development of potential blockchain-related services.
+But for now, Ukraine has other problems and the development of the crypto space is for the future.

 Ukraine and CBDCs

-Central banks around the world are all investigating or trialing some form of digital currency and the newly crypto friendly central bank of Ukraine is also looking to issue its own central bank digital currency CBDC.
+Central banks around the world are all investigating or trialing some form of digital currency and the newly crypto-friendly central bank of Ukraine is also looking to issue its central bank digital currency CBDC.
 The country is also fully committed to becoming a blockchain technology advocate and leader.

 Crypto regulation in Ukraine